 Once approved, she decided to have a sleeve gastrectomy — a procedure that restricts stomach volume and food intake by greatly reducing the size of the stomach.
-Since having the surgery, Rodriguez-Johnson has lost almost 100 pounds and no longer has high cholesterol or high blood pressure.
+After having the surgery, Rodriguez-Johnson lost almost 100 pounds and no longer had high cholesterol or high blood pressure.

 She says her eating habits have drastically changed.
 Instead of craving processed food, she prefers to eat steamed vegetables and fish.

 "I got my life back," says Rodriguez-Johnson.
 "My energy has increased, my self-esteem has improved and I am able to enjoy activities with my family."

 Learn about weight loss surgery at an upcoming free seminar.